MLB's Yankees And White Sox To Play At 'Field Of Dreams' Farm

 Is this heaven?@Yankees-@WhiteSox, see you in Iowa on 8.13.20. pic.twitter.com/5GGbH7TWuq— MLB (@MLB) August 8, 2019

-In addition to the prediction that legendary ball players would come to play ball in an Iowa cornfield, Field of Dreams also predicted people would flock to the site.
-And for years, they've done just that, making pilgrimages to soak in the field's timeless character, and to feel the buoyancy that sports can bring.
+In addition to the prediction that legendary ballplayers would come to play ball in an Iowa cornfield, Field of Dreams also predicted people would flock to the site.
+And for years, they've done just that, making pilgrimages to soak in the field's timeless character and to feel the buoyancy that sports can bring.

 Now, MLB is hoping fans will want to watch baseball at the Iowa farm.
 The idea, as James Earl Jones said when he portrayed the character Terence Mann, is that people will come to see their heroes: